Not everyone has the appetite to stay 50+ nights in a hotel chain to earn elite status, so what are the ways to get something comparable?

 - No resort fees on any eligible rate, including cash rates

-- Free parking on award nights
+- Free parking on points nights

 - Room upgrade, including up to standard suites

-I’d offer up some caution if you insist on buying these awards on the black market.
 Back when we were at the Baha Mar, I overheard someone bragging about spending upwards of $50 for the award off someone else on the internet.
-Buying these awards is against the terms and conditions of the World of Hyatt program and you don’t know how ethical the person is on the other end.
-It’s best not to risk getting in trouble and losing your Hyatt account all because of these awards.
+Buying these awards is against the terms and conditions of the World of Hyatt program.
+Now imagine I worked for the hotel or Hyatt and wanted to investigate that further.
+It would have been easy not only to get that member in trouble, but the one who sold the award to the member.

-Premium credit card options
+Premium credit card travel portals

 If you have the right credit card, you can give yourself benefits that rival top-tier elite features at the major chains.